ZavierYang/Rumor-Detection-on-Twitter/README.md

 In terms of data processing, firstly, @username is deleted because it only indicates whom to reply to and has no meaning to the tweet.
 Secondly, an URL may be a factor in spreading rumor, but the URL itself does not have any context.
 Therefore, it may affect the contextual representation of other words.
 Finally, a hashtag is finally deleted because it may not be necessary to the source and reply tweet.
 Although hashtags may be indicators to distinguish whether it is a rumor, hashtags have no context for tweet content.
 However, because a hashtag may be a single word, it may have a meaning.
 As a result, hashtags will be the final text to be removed.

-## Results discussion and conclusion
+## Results Discussion and Conclusion
 In this section, the F1 score will be used.
 The result is as the following table.
 The discussion will be conducted in two aspects with the hypotheses, namely development and testing results.
 Finally, we conclude the hypotheses by finding similarities between these two results.
 In the following discussion, 1, 2, 3, a, b, c, and d refer to Table in Feature Selection and Processing Section.

 | | Dev F1 | Testing F1 |